Gold-Nano Blog / Gold Nanoparticle Cancer Research News #1

 Subscribe to this Blog

-I know, it sounds too good to be true; right?
-Read on and you’ll find out it’s not.
+Sounds too good to be true, right?
+Read on, and you’ll find out it’s not.

 The first piece of news in this update involves CRISPR/Cas-9 gene therapy.

-It inhibits bad genes by removing a bad DNA strand and replacing it with a corrected strand of DNA code, see the short video for a little more information about CRISPR.
+It inhibits bad genes by removing bad DNA strands, and replacing them with an improved strand of DNA code; the short video provides more information about CRISPR.